 Montana Popping amaranth is a very productive, four to six-foot-tall variety with bright green leaves and dense, vibrant green flower heads.
 The young leaves are edible, and can provide you with fresh, home-grown greens in the heat of summer when most salad greens have bolted and turned bitter.
 Once the plants mature, the seeds are a beautiful golden-orange color and serve as a gluten-free grain.
 They can be used in flours and breakfast cereals or for popping like popcorn - or, leave them on the plant in fall to support your local wild birds!

 Direct-sow these seeds in spring after the danger of frost has passed, in a location with full sun.
 If you live in an area with a short season, you may also start seeds indoors 4 to 6 weeks before your last frost.
 Grain will begin to mature about 100 days after seeding.
-1 gram packet contains approximately 1,140 seeds.
+1 gram packet contains a minimum of 400 seeds.

 SMALL FARM GROWN by Against the Grain Farm, Zionville, NC